H-uru/Plasma/CONTRIBUTING.md

 Information about specific tasks can be found on the [project roadmap](https://github.com/H-uru/Plasma/wiki/Roadmap).

+## Getting Involved
+Real-time discussion with team members and stakeholders is an excellent way to begin contributing.
+We welcome feedback and discussion of proposed changes.
+Active maintainers can be found on the Guild of Writers IRC channel:
+- Server: irc.guildofwriters.org:6667
+- Channel: #writers

+We also use the [Guild of Writers' forum](https://forum.guildofwriters.org/viewforum.php?f=114) for more permanent discussions.
+Further, many team members can also be found on the [OpenUru discord](https://discord.com/invite/tVknpHQ).

 ## Reporting Bugs and Requesting Features
 We use GitHub's [issue tracker](https://github.com/H-uru/Plasma/issues) to list bugs and feature requests.
 Good bug reports tend to have:
 - a summary or background